BatsResearch/taglets/README.md

 wget -nc https://storage.googleapis.com/taglets-public/embeddings/cifar100_processed_numberbatch.h5
 ```

-Then, run the below python script (We recommend using GPUs to run the script below,
+Then, run the below python script:

-please see the GPU/Multi-GPU support for instructions on how to launch the python script so that it uses GPUs and also
+(We recommend using GPUs to run the script below.
+Please see the GPU/Multi-GPU support for instructions on how to launch the python script so that it uses GPUs and also
 uncomment the commented part of the code below)

 ```python